Inverse Optimization with Noisy Data

 \ARTICLEAUTHORS{ \AUTHOR{Anil Aswani, Zuo-Jun Max Shen, Auyon Siddiq} \AFF{Department of Industrial Engineering and Operations Research, University of California, Berkeley, USA, \EMAIL{aaswani@berkeley.edu}, \EMAIL{maxshen@berkeley.edu}, \EMAIL{auyon.siddiq@berkeley.edu}.}

 }

-\ABSTRACT{ Inverse optimization consists of determining unknown parameters of an optimization problem based on knowledge of its optimal points.
-This paper considers inverse optimization in the setting where measurements of the optimal points of a convex optimization problem are corrupted by noise.
-We first provide a formulation for the inverse optimization problem with noisy data and show it is NP-hard, and then we prove that existing convex optimization-based heuristics for inverse optimization with noisy data are statistically inconsistent (meaning the answers provided by these methods generally converge to the ``wrong'' answer as more data is collected).
-Next, we show that our formulation is statistically consistent by combining a new duality-based reformulation for bilevel programs with a regularization scheme that smooths discontinuities in our formulation.
-Using epi-convergence theory, we show the regularization parameter can be adjusted to approximate the original inverse optimization problem to arbitrary accuracy, and this is used to prove our statistical consistency results.
-This duality-based reformulation is next used to propose two numerical algorithms for solving the inverse optimization problem with noisy data.
-The first is an enumeration algorithm that is applicable to settings where the dimensionality of the parameter space is modest, and the second is a semiparametric approach that combines nonparametric statistics with a modified version of our formulation of the inverse optimization problem.
-These numerical algorithms are shown to maintain the statistical consistency of our formulation.
-Lastly, we demonstrate using synthetic and real data sets the competitiveness of our numerical algorithms as compared to existing heuristics. }
+\ABSTRACT{ Inverse optimization refers to the inference of unknown parameters of an optimization problem based on knowledge of its optimal solutions.
+This paper considers inverse optimization in the setting where measurements of the optimal solutions of a convex optimization problem are corrupted by noise.
+We first provide a formulation for inverse optimization and prove it to be NP-hard.
+In contrast to existing methods, we show that the parameter estimates produced by our formulation are statistically consistent.
+Our approach involves combining a new duality-based reformulation for bilevel programs with a regularization scheme that smooths discontinuities in the formulation.
+Using epi-convergence theory, we show the regularization parameter can be adjusted to approximate the original inverse optimization problem to arbitrary accuracy, which we use to prove our consistency results.
+Next, we propose two solution algorithms based on our duality-based formulation.
+The first is an enumeration algorithm that is applicable to settings where the dimensionality of the parameter space is modest, and the second is a semiparametric approach that combines nonparametric statistics with a modified version of our formulation.
+These numerical algorithms are shown to maintain the statistical consistency of the underlying formulation.
+Lastly, using both synthetic and real data, we demonstrate that our approach performs competitively when compared with existing heuristics. }

 \KEYWORDS{statistics: estimation; programming: nonlinear; utility/preference: estimation}